Convincing Investors to Pay for an Improved Customer Experience

 There’s marketing involved, but it’s not the centerpiece.
 It’s an integral part of the process.

-Connect CUSTOMER EXPERIENCE with corporate strategy and objectives
+Connect customer experience with corporate strategy and objectives

 To put the investment in context, explain how it connects with things about which your audience cares.